oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

   mapGeomToPrim.insert(std::make_pair(geomID, mpTable));
 ```

-The other `Geometry` derivative objects are highly similar, albeit the may use different primitive types.
-Note that the `Sphere` object uses an Embree defined Sphere primative as opposed to defining vertices manually for a sphere.
+The other `Geometry` derivative objects are highly similar.
+Albeit, the may use different primitive types.

+- Note that the `Sphere` object uses an Embree defined Sphere primative as opposed to defining many vertices manually to approximate a sphere.
-The Cornell scene also configures a light and camera associated with it.
+- The Cornell scene also configures a light and camera associated with it.
 The camera view is oriented based on field of view, look at direction, up direction, width and height in pixels.

 ```
  float fov = 30.0f;